 As one public radio manager put it, “Three of the four stations I’ve worked for have been licensed to universities.
 So you’d think I would have figured it all out sooner.
 But it’s complicated (and if the institution is dysfunctional) you can easily learn the wrong lessons.”

-Just as directors report directly to boards, the public media manager should make sure that their boss is in the loop on station activities.
+Just as executive directors report directly to boards, the public media manager should make sure that their boss is in the loop on station activities.
 That person, and the board that he or she reports to, will make rules similar to what a non-profit board might make.
 The difference is that the rules a university board approves are generally designed to cover a wide range of departments, most of which are academic.

 Directors in these environments might report to a university president, chancellor, dean, vice chancellor, or department chair.

 In each of these instances, it is the job of the director to not only to build relationships with these individuals, but to share information about the importance of the public media outlet to the parent institution.
 Often your station (and maybe your university’s football team) will be the greatest outreach the institution has in the community.